mrabbitz/Project1-CUDA-Flocking/README.md

 After the preprocess step, we apply the three boid rules to update a given boid's velocity by only considering other boids that are in nearby grid cells.

-To determine which cells to utilize for a given boid, first compute a ratio by dividing (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).
+To determine the nearby grid cells for a given boid, first divide (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).
-The given boid's cell += the ratio in each dimension are the cells that contain the boids we need to iterate through for our calculations.
+The result is the ± offset in each dimension of the given boid's cell such that the range of cells are those that contain the boids we need to iterate through to apply the three boid rules to a given boid.

-For example, if the maximum neighborhood distance is 5 and the cell width is 10, the ratio is (2 * 5) / 10 = 1.
+For example, if the maximum neighborhood distance is 5 and the cell width is 10, the result is (2 * 5) / 10 = 1.
 This indicates that you should check the cell containing the given boid, as well as the cells adjacent to it with an offset of ±1 in each dimension.
-In this example, this covers the boid’s cell plus 26 neighboring cells, resulting in a total of 27 cells.
+In this example, this is represented as ([x - 1, x + 1], [y - 1, y + 1], [z = 1, z + 1]) resulting in a total of 27 cells, inclusive of the given boid’s cell.

-You then iterate through the boids contained in these cells to perform the necessary calculations.
+You then iterate through the boids contained in these cells to apply the three boid rules to update a given boid's velocity.

 *During this iteration is where we "reach" for the boid data that is scattered in memory.*